Unimodular Hausdorff and Minkowski Dimensions: The Unimodular Minkowski and Hausdorff Dimensions

+\begin{example} If $\bs D$ is finite with positive probability, then it can be seen that any non-empty equivariant subset has intensity at least $\omid{{1}/{\card{\bs D}}}$ (use the mass transport principle when sending mass $1/{\card{\bs D}}$ from every point of the subset to every point of $\bs D$).
+This implies that $\dimM{\bs D}= 0$. \end{example}

-\begin{remark}[Bounding the Minkowski Dimension] In all examples in this work, lower bounds on the unimodular Minkowski dimension are obtained by constructing explicit examples of $r$-coverings, which lead to upper bounds for $\lambda_r$.
-For upper bounds, {\textit{disjoint} or \textit{bounded}} coverings are useful, as discussed in Subsection~\ref{subsec:optimal} below.
-Another method for providing upper bounds is by comparison with the unimodular Hausdorff dimension defined in Subsection~\ref{subsec:HausdorffDim} below (see Theorem~\ref{thm:comparison}). \end{remark}
+\begin{remark}[Bounding the Minkowski Dimension] In all examples in this work, lower bounds on the unimodular Minkowski dimension are obtained by constructing explicit examples of $r$-coverings.
+Upper bounds can be obtained by constructing {\textit{disjoint} or \textit{bounded}} coverings, as discussed in Subsection~\ref{subsec:optimal} below, or by comparison with the unimodular Hausdorff dimension defined in Subsection~\ref{subsec:HausdorffDim} below (see Theorem~\ref{thm:comparison}). \end{remark}